Old habits die hard. And it’s even harder to get rid of them when you don’t know the alternatives.

 With that in mind, don’t be afraid to embrace the customer experience model.
 It’s more important than ever to engage with your audience on multiple channels, including social media and review sites.
 This allows you to keep track of leads throughout the buyer’s journey, and ensure that your outreach efforts are on point.

 Looking to update your marketing strategy and accelerate your company’s growth?
-Contact us today to find out how ZoomInfo’s B2B marketing solutions can help.
+Contact us today to find out how ZoomInfo’s leading business database and marketing solutions can help.

 Originally published by ZoomInfo on March 15, 2016.